Zeragamba/jasmine-discord-bot/docs/plugins/ow-info.md

 # Overwatch Info (ow-info)

-The Overwatch Info module provides commands to allow users to specify what Region and Platform they play on to help users find others to play with.
+The Overwatch Info plugin provides commands to allow users to specify what Region and Platform they play on to help users find others to play with.

 *Note: This module is disabled by default.
-Use `!config module enable ow-info` to enable this module*
+Use `!config core enablePlugin ow-info` to enable this module*

 - Commands
     - [platform](#platform)